-I used SVN & Tortoise SVN for years ago.
+I used SVN & Tortoise SVN years ago.
 There was one cool feature: ignore-on-commit.

-Now I use Git to track projects & file changes.
-I’m pretty sure that Tortoise GIT has ignore-on-commit feature, but I prefer to use Git within Terminal.
-Anyway there is a legal way to do the same behavior.
+Now I use Git to track projects and file changes.
+I’m pretty sure that Tortoise GIT has an ignore-on-commit feature, but I prefer to use Git within the terminal.
+Anyway, there is a straightforward way to achieve the same behavior.

-makes file changes ‘invisible’ for git tree status;git update-index --no-assume-unchaged <filename>
+makes file changes ‘invisible’ for git tree status;git update-index --no-assume-unchanged <filename>

 shows all ‘invisible’ files;